-Understanding how accountability, specifically social accountability has been implemented and sustained to institutionalization has not been well documented.
-While there are many social accountability efforts, once government take them up and own their responsibility for accountability by putting in place systemic level mechanisms for accountability is less clear.
-To increase the evidence on what works in scaling up social accountability in reproductive health, HEARD has partnered with WI-HER and Systems for Health Working Group of CORE Group to investigate and document successful examples in LMIC.
+To increase the evidence on what works in scaling up social accountability in reproductive health, the HEARD Project has partnered with Women Influencing Health, Education, and Rule of Law (WI-HER) and the Systems for Health Working Group of CORE Group to investigate and document successful examples in low- and middle-income countries.

-Subsequently, qualitative data will be collected through interviews to provide insight into how the SA mechanism is perceived at three levels of the system (national, sub-national, and community) and according to actors from both the duty bearer and rights holder populations.
-The qualitative assessment element of the instrument will also capture additional information not available in the published documents regarding the factors that may have facilitated or impeded the institutionalization and scale of the national SA program.
+Subsequently, qualitative data will be collected through interviews to provide insight into how the Social Accountability mechanism is perceived at three levels of the system (national, sub-national, and community) and according to actors from both the duty bearer and rights holder populations.
+The qualitative assessment element of the instrument will also capture additional information not available in the published documents regarding the factors that may have facilitated or impeded the institutionalization and scale of the national Social Accountability program.

-Together the KIIs and FGDs will explore the national SA program both retrospectively and prospectively to gain some understanding as to whether or not the program is seen to fulfill its purpose to 1) include community members or rights holders in decision-making and monitoring of the services that they receive from their health systems; and 2) receive grievances and provide timely responses with service improvements.
+Data collection and analysis will explore the national Social Accountability program both retrospectively and prospectively to gain some understanding as to whether or not the program is seen to fulfill its purpose to 1) include community members or rights holders in decision-making and monitoring of the services that they receive from their health systems; and 2) receive grievances and provide timely responses with service improvements.

-Members of the research team will facilitate the data collection in each country.
-To apply the instrument, they or their teams will 1) carry out key informant interviews at national, sub-national, and community level with government representatives and managers who are part of the public health system (duty bearers); and 2) lead focus groups with community representatives (rights holders).
+In Malawi and Rwanda, facilitators are preparing to carry out key informant interviews (KIIs) and focus group discussions (FGDs).
+Application of the data collection instruments will include 1) key informant interviews at national, sub-national, and community level with government representatives and managers who are part of the public health system (duty bearers); and 2) focus groups with community representatives (rights holders).